nshroff1000/pennlabspractical/README.md

 Each card generally represents an individual task that users can manage.
 Each list is a group of related tasks.
 We encourage you to play around with the tool [here](http://www.trello.com).
 A Board is a something that you might use to organize all of your tasks for one facet of your life.
 For example, we might have a board for School.
 In the School board, you might have a list for each class that you are taking.
 Within each list, you might have cards that represent homework assignments, tests, or projects.

 As a general tip, make sure to comment your code.
 Feel free to use credible third party libraries or packages.
-Feel free to add your own spicy features, as long as they don't disturb the core functionality of the API server.
+As a bonus, feel free to add your own spicy features, as long as they don't disturb the core functionality of the API server.

 There are two parts to this assignment.

 ## Part 1: API Server

-First, take a look at the structure for the data we'd like you to assume:
+First, take a look at the structure for the data we'd like you to assume.
+You may assume that your entire application deals with one board.
+Thus, you only need to deal with lists and cards.

 ### Structure of data
 - Card
   - title: `String`